 Cheverny is of course renowned for its castle, the Chateau de Cheverny.

-The city of Cheverny owes its fame not only to the castle, but also to its production of wines of high quality and international reputation.
-The vineyards of Cheverny, in fact, produce the famous white wine ‘Sauvignon’ and ‘Cabernet’, and the red wines such as the ‘Gamay’, ‘Pinot Noir’, ‘Malbec’ and ‘Pineau d'Aunis’.
-We must also mention the associated wines produced by the Cour Cheverny, including the famous white wine ‘Romorantin’.
-All are wines to accompany dishes of meat and certain regional dishes such as the ‘puff pastry with asparagus’, preferably followed by a good dessert.
+As well as the chateau the city of Cheverny owes its fame to its production of wines of high quality and international reputation.
+The vineyards of Cheverny produce the famous white wine ‘Sauvignon’ and ‘Cabernet’, and the red wines such as the ‘Gamay’, ‘Pinot Noir’, ‘Malbec’ and ‘Pineau d'Aunis’.
+There are also the associated wines produced by the Cour Cheverny, including the famous white wine ‘Romorantin’.
+All are wines are excellent with regional dishes such as ‘puff pastry with asparagus’, preferably followed by a good dessert.

 History of Cheverny, Loire Valley